Okipa/laravel-brickables/README.md

 :warning: PACKAGE IN DEVELOPMENT :warning:

-This package allows you to associate bricks of content with Eloquent models and gives ability to easily manage pages content from an admin panel.
+This package allows you to associate content bricks to Eloquent models and gives ability to easily manage them from an admin panel.

 This package is shipped with a few `Bootstrap 4.*` pre-built content bricks.
 You can use them as is, but you definitely should consider them as examples : customizing them or create new ones has been designed to be simple as hell ! :fire: